Offshore Trusts and Insurance as Layered Protection

 Pre-suit.
 Insurance carriers often resolve claims before litigation begins, through demand letters and pre-suit negotiations.
 The offshore trust is invisible at this stage.
 Its existence has no bearing on whether the insurer pays a pre-suit demand.

 During litigation.
-The insurance carrier provides defense counsel and controls the litigation strategy up to policy limits.
+The insurance carrier provides defense counsel and controls litigation strategy up to policy limits.
 The offshore trust remains passive.
-The trust does not affect the litigation itself because the assets held in the trust are not part of the dispute.
+Assets held in the trust are not part of the dispute, and the trust does not affect the conduct of the case.

 Settlement negotiations.
 The offshore trust’s impact appears at settlement.
 A plaintiff’s attorney evaluates collectibility before deciding whether to accept a policy-limits offer or push for an excess judgment.
-If the defendant’s non-insurance assets are held in a Cook Islands trust, the plaintiff’s expected recovery beyond insurance drops substantially.
-The rational calculation favors accepting the insurance payment and releasing the claim.
+If the defendant’s non-insurance assets are held in a Cook Islands trust, the plaintiff’s expected recovery beyond insurance drops to near zero.
+The rational response is to accept the insurance payment and release the claim.

 Post-judgment.
 If the case goes to verdict and the judgment exceeds insurance, the creditor must decide whether to pursue collection against the offshore trust.
-That decision involves the same cost-benefit analysis that applies to any offshore trust: hiring Cook Islands counsel, posting a bond, relitigating the claim under foreign law.
+That pursuit requires hiring Cook Islands counsel, posting a bond, and relitigating the claim under foreign law with a beyond-reasonable-doubt standard.
 Most creditors accept the insurance proceeds and move on.

 Plaintiffs’ attorneys evaluate cases partly on expected recovery.
 A defendant with $3 million in umbrella coverage and no other protection presents a clear collection path: if the judgment exceeds $3 million, the plaintiff garnishes bank accounts and levies on investment accounts for the excess.

-A defendant with $3 million in umbrella coverage and a Cook Islands trust presents a different calculation.
+A defendant with $3 million in umbrella coverage and a Cook Islands trust presents a different picture.
 The insurance money is collectible.
 Everything beyond that requires offshore litigation that most plaintiffs’ firms will not pursue.
-This changes the case economics before the lawsuit is even filed.

 The offshore trust does not prevent lawsuits.
 It changes which lawsuits get filed and how aggressively they are pursued.
 Plaintiffs’ attorneys who see assets beyond the reach of U.S. courts are more likely to accept a policy-limits settlement and less likely to invest resources in a case where the excess recovery is uncertain.

-Adding an offshore trust to existing insurance coverage is justified when the cost of the trust is proportional to the uninsured exposure.
+Adding an offshore trust to existing insurance coverage makes sense when the cost of the trust is proportional to the uninsured exposure.

 A person with $500,000 in non-exempt assets and $2 million in umbrella coverage has limited uninsured risk.
 Most claims against that person will settle within insurance limits.
-The $25,000 cost to establish a Cook Islands trust and the $5,000 to $10,000 annual maintenance may not be proportional to the residual exposure.
+Establishing a Cook Islands trust runs $20,000 to $25,000, with annual maintenance between $5,000 and $8,000—amounts that may not be proportional to that residual exposure.

-Professionals in high-liability fields—physicians, surgeons, real estate developers, contractors—often carry the maximum available insurance and still face residual exposure from excluded claims, coverage limits, or judgments beyond limits.
+Professionals in high-liability fields—physicians, surgeons, real estate developers, contractors—often carry the maximum available insurance and still face residual exposure from excluded claims, coverage limits, or judgments beyond policy caps.
 For this group, an offshore trust is not a replacement for insurance but the second layer that makes the overall protection plan complete.
+The best time to add the trust is during a period of financial stability, before any claims are pending or anticipated.

 What the Trust Does Not Do